 Assuming VB behavior is deprecated, we can start with an implementation that reuses symbols only if new compilation is given exactly the same set of references as the one the symbols were initially created for.
 In this case we will reuse symbols for all references.
 Scenarios of creating new compilation by applying source changes to an existing compilation will reuse symbols, unless one of the referencing assemblies refers back to the compilation.

-Symbols for an assembly of kind 2) can be reused only if all its references that were /l -ed by the compilation, which originated the symbols, are /l-ed by the new compilation and other references are either /r-ed or not referenced.For example:
+Symbols for an assembly of kind 2) can be reused only if all its references that were /l -ed by the compilation, which originated the symbols, are /l-ed by the new compilation and other references are either /r-ed or not referenced.

+Symbols for an assembly of kind 3) can be reused only if the assembly was /l-ed by the compilation, which originated the symbols.

+For example:

 C.DLL : /r:A.DLL, B.DLL